We have written the BEST from the beautiful landscape of Zealand for you.

 Bay of Islands

 The Bay of Islands is located at the northern tip of the North Island.
 It is an area where there are beautiful beaches full of sunshine and warm sand dunes.
-Travelers are offered a wonderful relaxation - they can float in the waves, watch the surf take away the porridge to bring it back and create other interesting shapes.
+Travelers are offered a wonderful relaxation - they can float on the waves, watch the waves take and bring surfers back, and how they can create interesting shapes in the sand.
 Another option is to explore the whole area, there are, for example, the cities of Russell and Paihia.
 And because it is a bay of islands, tourists can board a selected boat and visit an island.

 In the footsteps of the Lord of the Rings